haotianzhu/C_Questions_Solutions/first_missing_positive/README.md

 ```

-comment:
+Comments:

-Using binary operation helps running time to be O(n) and space cost to be O(1).
+Using binary operations helps running time to be O(n) and space cost to be O(1).

 Pruning  ```num > 0 and num <= length```  extremely imporves running time (we can prune big integer immediately and don't need to expand variable masked).